Adult male student with laptop open smiling at camera

 This course explores the complex and evolving relationship between human beings and technology.
 Through a multi-disciplinary approach that draws on fields such as sociology, psychology, philosophy, and history, students will examine the ways in which technology has shaped human culture, identity, and values, as well as how humans have influenced and continue to influence the development, adoption and use of technology.

-Complete the following two courses:
+Complete one of the following courses:

 Mathematical reasoning, when applied to everyday and professional lives, has two dimensions: logic for deterministic situations and probabilities for non-deterministic situations.
 This course aims to help students develop these mathematical reasoning skills.